-Preheat oven to 180C / 350F / 160C fan forced.
-Grease the sides of a 22cm (9 inch) round springform cake tin and then line the bottom and sides with baking paper.
+- Preheat oven to 180C / 350F / 160C fan forced.
+Grease the sides of a 20cm (8 inch) round springform cake tin and then line the bottom and sides with baking paper.

-Allow to cool for half an hour before removing the springform tin.
+- Allow to cool almost completely in the tin before removing.
 Transfer to a cake plate and allow to cool completely.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

 - For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales like these are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

 - You can use pre-ground hazelnuts (aka hazelnut meal) to save on time.
 You can also use almonds or almond meal.

 - I love this Le Creuset 20cm spring form tin

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.